Starting School Checklist

 Whether it is your child’s first day starting in a new school or your child is about to return to school following the holidays; transitioning to school can be a stressful, anxiety inducing experience for many children with (and without Special Needs).

-Children with Autism thrive on routine & structure.
+Many autistic children, thrive on routine & structure.
 They often find the unpredictability of returning to (or starting) school to be overwhelming.

 You can help your child by implementing some Transition Strategies in the weeks prior to their start/return to school.